 Reporting and Fees

-The Sustainable Groundwater Management Act (SGMA) requires those that extract or pump groundwater in unmanaged areas or probationary basins to file groundwater extraction reports with the State Water Resources Control Board (State Water Board) and to pay a report filing fee.
+The Sustainable Groundwater Management Act (SGMA) requires people who extract or pump groundwater in high- or medium-priority basins not managed by groundwater sustainability agencies (unmanaged areas) or those who are in probationary basins to file groundwater extraction reports with the State Water Resources Control Board (State Water Board) and pay extraction fees.
 For more information on the levels of state intervention, including unmanaged areas and probationary basins please visit the SGMA State Intervention website.
 The Groundwater Basins website provides information on basins that are subject to state intervention.

 The information on this page will assist you in better determining if you are required to report your groundwater extractions annually to the State Water Board, and if so, what filing fees would apply.
 Any person who extracts or pumps groundwater from an unmanaged area or probationary basin must file a groundwater extraction report with the State Water Board each year.